treatmesubj/McGHC_Practice_Automation/README.md

 ```
 document.querySelector('iframe').contentDocument.body.querySelector(div[style*='position'][style*='display: block'] iframe").contentDocument.body.querySelector("[aria-label='Magic Correct']").click();
 ```
-Then, once I had the element, I looked up how to loop and sleep in JS and implemented a little function to click the ‘Magic-Correct’ button after waiting a second or so on every question until there were no more questions left.
+Then, once I had the element, I looked up how to loop and sleep in JS and implemented a little function to click the ‘Magic Correct’ button after waiting a second or so on every question until there were no more questions left.

 This was a pretty fun project, which helped me develop some more CSS/HTML skills and learn a little more JavaScript, which I don’t usually use very much.
 The script really isn’t that useful, as you could just spend your time reading the questions and guessing until you completed them by hand, but it is sort of cool.
+I'm not entirely sure what the consequences of using this script are...